What is Title IX?

 Making a report to the University

 Any student, staff person, or faculty member who has experienced any type of sexual misconduct has the right to make a report to the University.
 The University of Washington has several designated offices responsible for responding to, investigating, and resolving complaints.
-These officers serve all UW campuses and locations except where noted; the appropriate office to contact depends, in part, on the role of the person who is alleged to have engaged in the misconduct.
-An advocate can help you explore these options and determine which one is most appropriate to respond to take your report.
+These offices serve all UW campuses and locations except where noted; the appropriate office to contact depends, in part, on the role of the person who is alleged to have engaged in the misconduct.
+An advocate can help you explore these options and determine which office is most appropriate to take your report.

 Title IX Investigation Office

-The Title IX Inveistgation Office takes complaints that a student has violated the sexual misconduct provisions of the Student Conduct Code.
-They can be reached at 206-616-5334 or firstname.lastname@example.org.
+The Title IX Investigation Office takes complaints that a student has violated the sexual misconduct provisions of the Student Conduct Code.
+They can be reached at 206-616-5334 or email@example.com.